mscherer/dst_calendar/README.md

-Quick script and Github action to generate a ics file to warn when DST is causing a mess in your calendar.
+Quick script and Github action to generate a iCalendar (RFC 5545) file to warn when DST is causing a mess in your calendar.

-The script use the Olson timezones database and generate a ICS to warn when meetings are going to cause conflicts because two timezone do not change at the same time.
+The script use the Olson timezones database and generate a iCalendar file to warn when meetings are going to cause conflicts because two timezones are not applying DST at the same time (like part of Europe and part of US).
+It can cause some troubles on international teams, so it is wise to anticipate, hence the script.

 # FAQ

-## Where is the ics file published ?
+## Where is the calendar file published ?

 The canonical one is on [this github pages](https://mscherer.github.io/dst_calendar/).

-## Why are you using the 2 timezones you choose ?
+## Why did you choose using the 2 timezones you are using ?

 One is my timezone, the other one is the company one.
 Feel free to fork and change them in the workflow file.